Top 10 Types Of Legal Pages That Your WordPress Website Should Have

 4. Comment Policy

-Another important aspect of your Terms & conditions page is Comment Policy.
+Another important aspect of your Terms & Conditions page is the Comment Policy.
 However, if you don’t want your visitors to neglect the clauses mentioned in this policy, it’s recommended that you create a different page altogether.

 5. Notice for Copyright